Medicare Skilled Nursing Facility Prospective Payment System

 • Report as group therapy (i.e., patients are performing similar activities) if the full group is conducted by either the supervising SLP or the student; the other may not be supervising any other students or treating residents.

 When determining the appropriate level of supervision of a student, the supervising SLP should consider payer policy, the requirements of the university from which they have received the student intern, state law, ASHA standards, the needs of the patient, and the skills of the student.
-It is possible that some patients may not be suitable for treatment by a student, regardless of the level of supervision.
+Some patients may not be suitable for treatment by a student, regardless of the level of supervision.
 Additionally, some students may require a greater degree of supervision than their counterparts with more experience.

 Group and Concurrent Therapy

 Medicare provides detailed guidance for group and concurrent therapy in SNFs.
-Groups in therapy must include two to six patients.
-In addition, the use of group and concurrent therapy combined cannot exceed 25% of a patient’s episode of care per therapy discipline (physical or occupational therapy or speech-language pathology).
+The use of group and concurrent therapy combined cannot exceed 25% of a patient’s episode of care per rehab therapy discipline.

-Medicare defines concurrent therapy as treatment of two residents at the same time who are not performing the same or similar activities, regardless of payer source, both of whom must be in line-of-sight of the treating therapist or assistant for Medicare Part A.
+Medicare defines groups as two to six patients performing similar activities.
+Medicare defines concurrent therapy as treatment of two residents at the same time who are not performing the same or similar activities, regardless of payer source, both of whom must be in line-of-sight of the treating therapist for Medicare Part A. Concurrent therapy is not covered under Medicare Part B. Group therapy is allowed under Part B.

-The transition to PDPM made group and concurrent therapy financially appealing options for SNFs.
-In fact, ASHA received many reports that SLPs in SNFs were being pressured to increase the amount of group/concurrent therapy and decrease the amount of individual therapy provided to patients.
+PDPM makes group and concurrent therapy financially appealing options for SNFs.
+ASHA frequently receives reports that SLPs in SNFs are being directed to increase the amount of group/concurrent therapy and decrease the amount of individual therapy.
 Use ASHA's resource on modes of service delivery to help make treatment decisions and educate your administration and supervisors about the clinical appropriateness of the different modes of treatment.

 Payroll-Based Journal Reporting Requirements